A Short Guide to Minimal Web Development

 Normally we do want to find a balance (and balance is important in many matters web development)—but here the goal is to first go for what’s most minimal, what’s the minimum needed, what can achieve the result and do the job: the shortest way.

 The task still requires understanding, but after one has thoroughly understood and pierced through the topic.
 To repeat the objective of this writing, emphasis is on learning minimal web development, and to take it from there.

 Keeping it simple, therefore, is first leaving out what can be left out.

 Keeping it simple then also demands for the notion of tailoring.
 Tailoring means to develop and cut everything to one’s precise needs.
 This translates quite well into the real world: an off-the-rack suit may happen to fit us, but it never quality-wise beats the bespoke one; and if we only have the option for something off the shelf, customizing it will also always look nicer on us.

 The goal is quality, no: excellence; and that goal is important to keep in mind.
-If it’s not the goal, then clearly, a potato bag will make for a garment just as well as will Bootstrap serve the local church site.
-Yes.
-I hope this doesn’t imply anyone scan through the wrong post.
+If quality and excellence are not the goal, then clearly, a potato bag will make for a garment just as well as will Bootstrap serve the local church site.
+(Yes.)

 If the goal is quality, however, and excellence, indeed, then tailoring is mandatory, and it brings up one important condition and one important practical point:

 The condition is to know our needs, because otherwise we cannot develop nor even customize anything so to truly suit us.

 The practical point is to be aware of customization, because yes, we need it for tailoring, but no, it’s also a burden on our resources, asking for development time.
 Most people respond by not customizing—a great example are the odd reset style sheets which are in 99.99% of all cases used without modification, precisely because that is work—, but: that comes at the price of (lower) quality.